 Tin stuff from Fred 4.0 small.pdf (Fred van der Lubb’s overview of tinplate accessories from his collection) – now further updated and also with an alternative (larger file) version with better quality pictures – Tin stuff from Fred 4.0 large.pdf

-LNER Pacifics and NYC HudsonsSmall.pdf (A new book from Fred, this time featuring those aristocrats of steam haulage as they appear in his collection) – as usual an alternative (larger file) version with better quality pictures is also available – LNER Pacifics and NYC HudsonsLarge.pdf
+LNER Pacifics and NYC HudsonsSmall.pdf (Another book from Fred, this time featuring those aristocrats of steam haulage as they appear in his collection) – as usual an alternative (larger file) version with better quality pictures is also available – LNER Pacifics and NYC HudsonsLarge.pdf

 NB.
 The small files should be more than adequate for viewing on line, storing as an iBook etc. However the larger versions will give you extra quality photos if printing.